optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 - We can make no assumptions on types inside the function because pytree handling is mixed with calculations
-- Support for Richardson extrapolation complicates the interface but has not been convincing in benchmarks
+- Support for Richardson extrapolation complicates the interface and implementation but has not been convincing in benchmarks
 - Pytree handling is acatually incomplete (`base_steps`, `min_steps` and `step_ratio`
   are assumed to be flat numpy arrays)
 - Many users expect the output of a function for numerical differentiation to be just